Shahid Azmi: Career

 lawyer in 2003.
 Soon started picking up cases of Muslims charged under the Prevention of Terrorism Act, 2002 (POTA).
 Many of the cases were fought pro bono in consultation with NGOs, like Jamiat Ulama-e-Hind.
 His first major success as a defence lawyer came in the 2002 Ghatkopar bus bombing case, when Arif Paanwala, who was arrested under Prevention of Terrorism Act (POTA) and was named the prime accused, was acquitted along with eight others, due to lack of evidence, by the court; this eventually led to the law being repealed.

 Azmi then had represented the accused in the 7/11 Mumbai local train blasts, the 2006 Aurangabad arms haul, the 2006 Malegaon blasts case.
 Though the High Court had rejected his application challenging the use of the Maharashtra Control of Organised Crime Act (MCOCA) in these alleged terrorism cases and asked for stay, in February 2008, the Supreme Court of India stayed the three trials.
 In July 2008, Azmi filed a petition in the High Court alleging that the accused in the 7/11 Mumbai blasts, then lodged in the Arthur Road Jail, were being tortured.
 Responding to the petition, the court ordered an inquiry in the case, and the allegations were found to be true.
 In his brief career of seven years, he secured 17 acquittals in court.

 It was while he was defending Faheem Ansari in the 26/11 attacks case that he was killed.
 Ansari was acquitted of all the charges by the Supreme Court of India due to lack of evidence on 19 August 2012.

 Death

-Azmi was killed on 11 February 2010 in his office at Taxi Men colony in Kurla, when four gunmen entered his office and shot two bullets, point blank and fled.
+He was killed on 11 February 2010 in his office at Taxi Men colony in Kurla, when four gunmen entered his office and shot two bullets, point blank and fled.
 Though he was taken to Rajawadi Hospital in Ghatkopar, he was soon declared dead.